mikempx/grafana-as-code/readme.md

 ![Service Account](/images/serviceaccount-TF.png)

-5. Copy the grafana url and the token to your provider.tf file and then run the command, terraform init.
+5. Copy the grafana url and the token to your provider.tf file and then run the command, `terraform init`.

-Create an Administrative Service Account called "TERRAFORM" with a token.
-Copy that token to provider.tf.

-6. Create your OKTA environment.
-Details in the "More Details" section below.
+6. **Create your OKTA environment**.
+Details in the "OKTA Details" section below.
 You will be surprised how easy it is to configure OKTA for the first time.

 7. Set up SAML SSO on your stack (Administration...Authentication...SAML) .
 Details in the "More Details" section below.